Pipeline Script

 Notes

-• If you not specify the script file path,it will use the BAW deployment remote dir as your script path,which is defined in the IDA setting page.Also you need to put this script file in the BAW server specfied folder before you run the pipeline.
+• If you do not specify the script file path, it will use the BAW deployment remote directory as your script path, which is defined in the IDA setting page.
+Also, you need to put this script file in the specified folder on the BAW server before running the pipeline.

-ssh + space + -f + space + scriptFileName ssh + space + Parameters + space +-f + space + scriptFileName
+ssh + space + -f + space + scriptFileName ssh + space + Parameters + space + -f + space + scriptFileName

 Categories: